krithisheregar/SQL-Projects/analysis-zepto-sql/README.md

-# 🛒 Zepto E-commerce SQL Data Analyst Portfolio Project
+# 🛒 Zepto E-commerce SQL Data Analysis

-Welcome to **Krithi Sheregar’s Data Analyst Portfolio Project**, inspired by real-world e-commerce inventory analytics!
+Welcome to **Krithi Sheregar’s Data Analysis Project**, inspired by real-world e-commerce inventory analytics!
 This project is based on a dataset scraped from **Zepto**, one of India’s fastest-growing quick-commerce startups.
 It replicates an end-to-end data analyst workflow — from **data exploration** and **cleaning** to **SQL-based business insights**.